yammik/H1-code-challenge/README.md

 It is as minimal as its Readme, and very simple to use.

 #### react-bootstrap
 [react-bootstrap](https://react-bootstrap.github.io) just makes life easy.
 I prefer custom CSS when I have the leisure, but bootstrap just makes the layout so much easier.
+Loading bar is clutch.

 #### react-tooltip
 When I realized that d3 would have made it easier to implement Tooltip on hovering over paths, I almost decided to go back to the d3 route, but after 2 seconds of Googling, I found that there was a package for it already: [react-tooltip](https://github.com/wwayne/react-tooltip).